ying-jc/DeepTP/README.md

 ```

 ## Citation
-Xu T, Wang Q, Ying J. Prediction of transport proteins from sequence information with the deep learning approach.
-(Under review).
+Wang Q, Xu T, Xu K, Lu Z, Ying J. Prediction of transport proteins from sequence information with the deep learning approach.
+Computers in Biology and Medicine (Accept).